sailingnumbers/ArmPL.jl/README.txt

     This package is using <libblastrampoline> to link <libarmpl.so> which is usually symlinked to <libarmpl_ilp64_mp.so>; _ilp64 means 64-bit Ints (i), longs (l) and pointers (p) and _mp implies the OpenMP threaded version.
-    After system installation of Arm Performance Libraries, usuall location of
+    After system installation of Arm Performance Libraries, usual location of
     <libarmpl_ilp64_mp.so> is i.e. </opt/arm/armpl_22.0.2_gcc-11.2/lib>.

     Please be advised that such components of Arm Performance Libraries as